FutuneAI/ai-visibility-framework/components/entity-definition.md

 ### 2. Category classification

-The brand's primary category — what type of organization it is, what industry it operates in, what it primarily makes or does — should be described using consistent terminology across sources.
+The brand's primary category, what type of organization it is, what industry it operates in, and what it primarily makes or does.All of these should be described using consistent terminology across sources.

 Category classification affects how a model places a brand in its knowledge structure.
-A brand described as a "precision manufacturer" in some sources, a "CNC machining provider" in others, and a "custom metal components company" in others occupies an ambiguous position — the model may represent it accurately in some contexts and incorrectly in others.
+A brand described as a "precision manufacturer" in some sources, a "CNC machining provider" in others, and a "custom metal components company" in others occupies an ambiguous position.
+The model may represent it accurately in some contexts and incorrectly in others.

 **What to define:**
 - Primary industry category (use standard industry terminology where it exists)